 Richard Skinner is the author of three novels, all published by Faber & Faber.
 The Red Dancer has been translated into seven languages.
 The Mirror consists of two short novels, The Mirror and The Velvet Gentleman.
 A translation of The Velvet Gentleman was shortlisted in France for the Prix Livres & Musiques; he has also written a writer’s handbook entitled Fiction Writing.
 His poems have been published in a variety of print magazines including Staple, Brand and Magma; his full-length collections, the light user scheme and Terrace (2015) are published by Smokestack.
 For many years, Richard was an Associate Tutor at Goldsmiths College, London, where he taught on the MA Creative & Life Writing.
-He is Director of the Fiction Programme at Faber Academy, and a tutor on its six-month ‘Writing a Novel’ course.
+He is Director of the Fiction Programme at the Faber Academy.

 ‘Prose adds.
 A poem multiplies.’
 David Burnett